Proctoring an Avant Test with Video Communications Platforms

 Once the test-taker identification has been verified, the proctor will place the test-taker in a breakout room, and then the proctor will join the breakout room.
 The proctor will verify that the test-taker can hear them and will ask the test-taker to share their screen so the proctor can see the test-taker’s display.
 At this point the proctor should be able to view the test-taker’s screen and also view the test-taker via the device camera.

-At this point the proctor will ask the student to login into the STAMP test.
+At this point the proctor will ask the test taker to login into the STAMP test.

 The proctor will repeat this process for all test-takers until they are all in their respective breakout rooms and have started the test.